flxkrmr/pickup-winder/README.md

 # Pickup Winder

 Software for an arduino-based machine to wire electromechanical pickups.
 Can be used to wire guitar pickups.
-I build to wire pickups for an electric ukulele I build.
+I build it to wire pickups for an electric ukulele I build.

 ![Pickup Winder Image](image.jpg)